Astrology A sociologist plans to conduct a survey to estimate the... | Channels for Pearson+

 Margin of Error

-The margin of error indicates the range within which the true population parameter is expected to fall, based on the sample results.
-In this case, a margin of error of four percentage points means that if the survey estimates that 26% of adults believe in astrology, the actual percentage is likely between 22% and 30%.
-A smaller margin of error requires a larger sample size.
+The margin of error quantifies the range within which the true population parameter is expected to fall, based on the sample results.
+In this case, a margin of error of four percentage points means that the estimated percentage of adults who believe in astrology could be four points higher or lower than the survey result.
+A smaller margin of error requires a larger sample size to achieve greater precision in the estimate.

 Recommended video: